Seven Seas Mariner deck plans

-Regent Mariner deck plan changes 2018 refurbishment review
+Seven Seas Mariner deck plan changes 2018 refurbishment review

 The ship's last drydock refurbishment (March 15 - April 3, 2018) was done in Marseille France (at Chantier Naval de Marseille).
 The 20-day project completed RSSC's fleet renovation program budgeted USD 125 million.
 Ship's upgrades and updates included new food menus, renovated and redesigned cabins, completely renovated public areas.

 - All restaurants were redesigned and received new artworks and decors.